What is a Subsistence Tax Rebate?

 You can claim a tax rebate for your subsistence costs at the same time or separately to a mileage or accommodation tax rebate claim.

-To be allowable you must be attending a temporary workplace with travel and subsistence tax relief not available to taxpayers who work at a fixed place of employment.
+To be allowable you must be attending a place of work that HMRC deems ‘temporary’.
+Travel and subsistence tax relief is not available to taxpayers who work at a fixed place of employment.

 What is a temporary workplace for subsistence?